 Location: Banatao Auditorium in Sutardja Dai Hall, Berkeley, CA 94720

-This event will include discussion with filmmaker Frances Causey and john a. powell who is interviewed in the film.
+This event will include light refreshments and a discussion with filmmaker Frances Causey and john a. powell who is interviewed in the film.

 About the film: